-2.8 Children who are lesbian, gay, bi, or trans (LGBT)
+2.9 Children who are lesbian, gay, bisexual, or gender questioning

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
+A child or young person being lesbian, gay, or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.
+Risks can be compounded where children lack trusted adults with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and create a culture where they can speak out or share their concerns with members of staff.
+When supporting a gender questioning child, schools should take a cautious approach and consider the broad range of their individual needs, in partnership with the child's parents (other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child).

-2.9 Children with Special Educational Needs or Disabilities (SEND)
+2.10 Children with Special Educational Needs or Disabilities (SEND)

-School staff and Governors recognise that children with special educational needs or disabilities may be especially vulnerable to abuse and expect staff to take extra care to interpret correctly apparent signs of abuse or neglect.
+School staff and Governors recognise that children with special educational needs or disabilities may be especially vulnerable to abuse and expect staff to take extra care to interpret correctly apparent signs of abuse, neglect, or exploitation.
 Indications of abuse will be reported as for other pupils.
 We are committed to providing a school environment in which pupils with SEND feel confident and able to discuss their concerns.
 Whenever possible, pupils will be given the chance to express themselves to a member of staff with appropriate communication skills.
-The DSL (or Deputy) will work with the school's Special Educational Needs Coordinator (SENCO) to identify pupils with particular communication needs.
+The DSL (or Deputy DSL) will work with the school's Special Educational Needs Coordinator (SENCO) to identify pupils with particular communication needs.
 Parents can seek information, advice and support from The Special Educational Needs and Disabilities Information and Support Services (SENDIASS).

-2.10 Children with mental health needs
+2.11 Children with mental health needs

-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-Our staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and education.
+Where children have suffered abuse, neglect, exploitation, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Our staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance, and education.